Launch Your Online Business in Just 7 Days

 In fact, to this day, Grant Cardone enjoys taking his wife and children to shop for real estate.

-By the age of 16, he knew exactly what he wanted out of this life; to build wealth, but even he couldn’t predict how big his net worth would come to be in 2020.
+By the age of 16, he knew exactly what he wanted out of this life; to build wealth, but even he couldn’t predict how big his net worth would come to be.

 However, building wealth isn’t easy, and in his journey to becoming a multi-millionaire, Cardone faced more than his fair share of curveballs.